-Continuing with our photographer Expats series, I headed over to the Middle East—Dubai to be exact—to catch up with photographer Clint McLean.
+Continuing with our photographer Expats series, I headed over to the Middle East—Dubai to be exact—to catch up with Denmark-based social documentary photographer Clint McLean.
 Originally from Canada, Clint packed up and moved to the UAE four years ago and hasn’t looked back.
-Below, we discuss working as a freelancer photographer in the Middle East.
+Below, we discuss working as a freelance photographer in the Middle East.
 Enjoy!

 – Maria Luci

 I’m from Canada, and grew up partly in a small farm town called Harriston, and partly in Toronto.

 How would you describe your photographic style?

 With my exhibition or personal projects, my work tends to have an anthropological component to it.
 Often, I’m working on series that span many countries, so there is also a very global element to it.
 In all my work I try to add context to the single point of view that is so common with many of the places I work.
 Afghanistan is not only war and poverty, Africa is not only war and poverty, Palestine is not only war and poverty…

 How did you end up in the Middle East?
 Why Dubai?